 Day 3.
 Eldoret to Kampala, Uganda Highlights.
 Kampala, Uganda.Crossing into Uganda, you'll experience the busy road border with the local vendors, boda-boda taxis and other traffic before heading on to Uganda's Capital city - Kampala.
 Sprawling across five sacred hills, Uganda's economic growth can be seen with the spread of the city and it's inhabitants.

 Day 4.
 Kampala to Queen Elizabeth National Park area Highlights.
-Equator.Heading west, the Ugandan countryside opens up with it's lush banana plantations, terraced hillsides and smiling rural population waving the truck along as you go.
+Equator.Heading west, the Ugandan countryside opens up with its lush banana plantations, terraced hillsides and smiling rural population waving as we go past.
 Keep an eye out for the majestic Ankole cattle with their long curved horns along the way.

 Day 6.
 Queen Elizabeth National Park to Lake Bunyonyi Highlights.
 Lake Bunyonyi, Uganda.Named for the many birds that are found around this picturesque crater-lake, Bunyonyi is a hidden gem and offers a lovely stop over on this tour.

 Day 9.
 Lake Bunyoni to Kampala Highlights.
 Kampala, Uganda.We leave the terraced slopes of the Bunyoni area and head back north-east to Kampala.

 Day 10.
 Kampala to Jinja Highlights.
 Jinja, Uganda.Named for the orange hue of the soil on the banks of the Nile, the town of Jinja is home to markets and the Mahatma Ghandi monument.